DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 date: 2022-06-26
 ---

-## ITT market reform

 [The initial teacher training (ITT) market review report](https://www.gov.uk/government/publications/initial-teacher-training-itt-market-review-report) was published in July&nbsp;2021.
-After public consultation, the DfE published their [response to the ITT market review](https://www.gov.uk/government/consultations/initial-teacher-training-itt-market-review) was published in December&nbsp;2021.
+After public consultation, the DfE published their [response to the ITT market review](https://www.gov.uk/government/consultations/initial-teacher-training-itt-market-review) in December&nbsp;2021.

-The recommendations will be in place for the 2024 to 2025 academic year.
+The recommendations which need to be followed from the 2024/25 academic year onwards, include requirements for:

+- mentors to train take part in 20 hours of initial training and 6 hours of top-up training in subsequent years
+- ITT providers to have lead mentors or a lead mentorship team
+- trainees to take part in ’Intensive training and practice’ sessions (4 weeks for postgraduate courses and 6 weeks for undergraduate courses)

 ### ITT reform funding